Scorks/PyD3/README.md

-# Apriori
+# Pycart
-Implementation of the Apriori (used for mining frequent itemsets for boolean association rules), wrapped in a GUI.
+Implementation of the CART (classification and regression tree) algorithm developed by Leo Breiman, Jerome Friedman, Charles J. Stone, R.A.
+Olshen in 1984.